 The CAR-T therapies are a hotly contested area with several patents in dispute.
 Interestingly, Kite Pharma’s CAR-T candidate KTE-X19 is under priority review before the FDA for the treatment of adult patients with relapsed or refractory mantle cell lymphoma (MCL).
 KTE-X19 has the same construct as Yescarta’s Axi-cel, but differs in the manufacturing process in that KTE-X19 includes a specific T-cell selection and lymphocyte enrichment necessary for activity against certain B-cell malignancies.

 Bristol-Myers Squibb’s candidate, lisocabtagene maraleucel (Liso-cell), is also under priority review for the treatment of adult patients with relapsed or refractory (R/R) large B-cell lymphoma.
 Its CAR-T construct includes an anti-CD19 single-chain variable fragment (scFv) targeting domain for antigen specificity, a transmembrane domain, and a 4-1BB costimulatory domain.

 Contact us to request a copy of a sample landscape report on CAR-T Therapy.
-To know more about our validity/invalidity search services, please click here.
+Checkout more about our validity/invalidity search services.

 Let us know what you’d like to see in our next blog/webinar.
 Take the Reader Poll